 Denmark's Foreign Service Will Soon Send An Ambassador To The Tech World

-A few days before Rex Tillerson's confirmation as secretary of state, Mr. Tillerson's Danish counterpart stood before an audience at a Copenhagen conference on the future of diplomacy, and announced he would soon be naming a new ambassador.
+A few days before Rex Tillerson's confirmation as secretary of state, Tillerson's Danish counterpart stood before an audience at a Copenhagen conference on the future of diplomacy and announced he would soon be naming a new ambassador.
 That would hardly be news — except this ambassador will not be heading to the U.S. or any other country.
 Instead, he or she will be serving as Denmark's chief diplomatic connection to the tech industry at large.

-Danish Foreign Minister Anders Samuelsen says the new post is a nod to reality, an acknowledgement that the digital world — big data, artificial intelligence, the internet of things — now has more impact on people's day-to-day lives than most nations.
+Danish Foreign Minister Anders Samuelsen says the new post is a nod to reality, an acknowledgement that the digital world — big data, artificial intelligence, the Internet of things — now has more impact on people's day-to-day lives than most nations.

 "Companies like Google, Facebook, Apple and so on — they have, in fact, economies which are as big as countries," Samuelsen tells NPR.
 "Instead of sit[ting] down and wait[ing] to see what will happen, we have to negotiate with them and try to find solutions."